Skip to content

 • The app updated in the background

-Banking apps and social media apps are especially aggressive about this.
+Banking apps, shopping apps, email apps, and social media apps are especially aggressive about this.

 What to do: